Having a highly-focused mind is like having a superpower.

 In this article, I will teach you how to track everything you do and then restructure your activities in the optimal way.
 You will learn the best way to end procrastination and develop the right habits such as meditation, exercise, and learning so that you can grow every day.
 You will learn how to work diligently on that which gives you meaning and reward yourself accordingly with pleasure.
 In this way, your habits will truly stick and fundamental changes in your day-to-day experience will be inevitable.

-I have a confession to make… I know meditation is meant to be good for you, but I don't meditate every day.
+I have a confession to make… I had heard about some of the benefits of meditation, but I don't meditate every day.
 I go through cycles of meditating 20 minutes a day and then slowly 'forget' and slide into not meditating until I feel I need to — until I feel like crap.
 Sound familiar?
 But recently [...]

 Abraham Maslow is the grandfather of positive psychology.
 He was one of the first prominent thinkers to urge us to look at the best in society and learn from them.
 Maslow's most famous contribution to the field of positive psychology is his 'hierarchy of needs.'
 It's a diagram illustrating the hierarchy of a meaningful life.
 He built each criterion on top of [...]